SWEG-2016EC-Batch/404/ETS1081_Natan_Asnake/y.md/transmission_time.md

 # System Design
 1. Input:
-   • Accepts the file size in bytes from the user.
+   -Accepts the file size in bytes from the user.
+   -validates the input and allows the user to re-enter if an invalid input was chosen.

 2. Calculation:
  • Calculates the time required for file transfer by dividing the given bytes by 960 and converts to the appropriate seconds, minutes, hours,or days.

 3. Output Component:
   • Displays the calculated time in a user-friendly format.
 # Pseudo code